-Quality assurance in the rating arena is distinct from quality assurance performed to verify installation of energy improvements.
-There are two distinct areas of quality assurance (QA) requirements in the rating arena.
+Quality assurance (QA) in the rating arena is distinct from quality assurance performed to verify installation of energy improvements.
+This roadmap is concerned with quality assurance in the rating arena which covers two distinct areas.
 The first is the QA of the rating development process and the second is the QA of the rating submission for the building being rated.

 Quality assurance during the rating development process is conducted to verify that the rating process provides a reasonable, fair, and accurate rating process for the building type and rating process.
-Requirements generally include some sort of statistical analysis or simulation process and/or a review by industry experts or practitioners.
+Repeatability is one factor that must be considered when verifying the fairness and accuracy of a rating program.
+The verification process generally includes some sort of statistical analysis or simulation process, pilot testing, round robin style evaluations, and/or a review by industry experts or practitioners.

 Quality assurance for rating submissions is conducted to verify that the information being submitted accurately portrays and captures the data for that building.
-Requirements include a certified professional to perform the rating process, a paper review of ratings and documentation, and/or inperson, third-party review of the rated building.
+Requirements may include a certified professional to perform the rating process, a paper review of ratings and documentation, and/or inperson, third-party review of the rated building.
 Where an in-person review is required, the program typically does not require 100 percent review, but rather a sampling of buildings rated.
 Some programs require that the person conducting the quality assurance be from a third-party organization.